Seth-McCormick/fs-journal/quizzes/week07.md

 **1.** Describe the two ways to bind Data in Vue?
 <!-- enter you answer in the space below -->
 ```
+: and v-bind are two ways of binding data in vue,
 ```

 **2.** The `SPA` acronym stands for what?